 Kaplan-Meier and Cox regression analysis were performed, alpha level was set at 0.01 to reduce Type I error.

 Results: Two-hundred-sixty-six studies were included in the qualitative synthesis, however data on single patients were available for 213 studies including 1002 patients.
 Concerning histologic subtypes, NM had lower MSS than both SSM and spitzoid melanoma, but only lower PFS than SSM.
 Spitzoid melanoma had significant higher progression risk than SSM, and a trend towards lower mortality.
 Focusing on nevus-association status, de-novo melanoma demonstrated higher MSS after progression than congenital-NAM, while no differences were highlighted in PFS.

 Conclusion: Our findings depict the existence of different biological patterns of pediatric melanoma.
 In particular, spitzoid melanoma demonstrated an intermediate behavior between SSM and NM, showing high risk of nodal progression but low mortality.
 This raises the question on possible overdiagnosis of spitzoid lesions as melanoma in childhood.

 Dr. Riccardo Pampena is a board-certified Dermatologist specialized in the diagnosis and treatment of skin cancers.

-Since 2011 he practices research mainly in the field of psoriasis and non-invasive diagnosis in dermato-oncology, paying particular attention to the use of non-invasive diagnostic methods, such as dermoscopy and confocal microscopy for the in vivo and ex vivo study.
-Since November 2016, Dr. Pampena has been working at the Skin Cancer Unit of the Arcispedale Santa Maria Nuova of Reggio Emilia, a third-level referral center for skin tumors diagnosis and management and recently became a Board Member of the International Dermoscopy Society.
+Since 2011 he practices research mainly in the field of psoriasis and non-invasive diagnosis in dermato-oncology, paying particular attention to the study of melanoma and pigmented skin lesions by means of non-invasive methods, such as dermoscopy and confocal microscopy for the in vivo and ex vivo study of cytological and architectural aspects of pigmented skin lesions, in correlation with histopathology.